Emrio/bouncer/README.md

 }
 ```

 **Note:** Multiple hosts can point to the same port.
 This is useful for servers with subdomains.
 For each subdomain, you must setup a different host.
-Wildcards are not supported
+Wildcards are not supported.

+<a name="configuration-http-https"></a>
 ### HTTP and HTTPS

-You can setup how HTTP and HTTPS works for the boucer.
+You can setup how HTTP and HTTPS works for the bouncer.

+<a name="configuration-http"></a>
 #### HTTP

 You can set the port of the HTTP server